Apply Now

 DETAILS

-Strategies for practice success is a two part course focused on providing the student with tools to be a successful practitioner.
+Strategies for practice success is a two-part course focused on providing the student with tools to be a successful practitioner.
 The course will offer students resources to achieve the skill of effective documentation and goal writing.
 Course will utilize a “how to” strategy by breaking up the documentation process into a step-by-step sequence.
 In addition to documentation and goal writing, the course will focus on Mindset education through reflection.
 Students will learn how to apply mindset principles to Fieldwork experiences.
-This course is online.
+This course meets face-to-face.

 OTH 610